IN SUPPORT OF OUR COMMUNITY

 Please consider making a tax-deductible, year-end donation to Kelsey Street Press.
 As a non-profit organization staffed entirely by volunteers, all donations go directly toward the design, printing, and promotion of our titles.

-We are currently fundraising for several specific projects to which you may designate your donation (see the November 2014 issue of our newsletter for more information about these projects).
+We are currently fundraising for several specific projects to which you may designate your donation.

 I would like to designate my tax-deductible donation to Kelsey Street Press in support of: